johnMinelli/CoordinatedQMIX/thesis/raw/reading notes.md

 ### (4)
 - **Communication Efficiency in Multi-Agent Systems** Talk about ACL message format for communication and how these can be integrated in a robotic context in a way to have bettr efficency.
 Use a second channel of communication called backchannel.
-It is interesting for the discussion about the necessity of a structure in the message which can be contrapposta all'uso di un messaggio in the continue space.
+It is interesting for the discussion about the necessity of a structure in the message which can be contrapposta all'uso di un message in the continue space.

 ### (4)
 - **When2com - Multi-Agent Perception via Communication Graph Grouping**
-RQ: learning to construct communication groups and learning when to communicate in a bandwidth-limited way Focus on the efficiency of communication (make groups no broadcast) by making direct handshaking with others and using a matching function to determine the correlation between information known by the agents (potentially to transfer) and an attention module, to decide when and with whom comunicate.
+RQ: learning to construct communication groups and learning when to communicate in a bandwidth-limited way Focus on the efficiency of communication (make groups no broadcast) by making direct handshaking with others and using a matching function to determine the correlation between information known by the agents (potentially to transfer) and an attention module, to decide when and with whom communicate.
 In the specific it address the multiagent collaborative perception problem, where an agent is able to improve its perception by receiving information from other agents.

 ### (4)
 - **ACCNet: Actor-Coordinator-Critic Net for “Learning-to-Communicate” with Deep Multi-agent Reinforcement Learning**